googlefonts/gftools/README.md

 ## License

-The tools and files under this directory are available under the Apache License v2.0, for details see [LICENSE.txt](LICENSE.txt)
+The tools and files under this directory are available under the Apache License v2.0, for details see [LICENSE](LICENSE)